 Their food finally arrives, but it doesn't look very appetizing.
 Donna's dismayed by the pile of mushy white stuff on her plate, so she tries to explain to the waiter that she ordered veal...and that this doesn't look like veal.
 He just nods - oui - and repeats that it's Cerveaux de Veau, just like she ordered.
 Haha!
 This waiter is tres awesome.
 After he saunters off, Brenda admits that their food looks really weird, but points out that since it's being served to them in a restaurant, it must be edible.
 They each take tiny bites of the white mush, and soon a curious Brenda is reaching for her dictionary so she can figure out exactly what the hell she's eating.
 Once she realizes what it is, she quickly reaches for a napkin and spits it out.
 She discreetly tells Donna that they're eating veal brains, so Donna opens up the hatch and spits out the mouthful of brains onto her plate.
 She then washes away the yucky taste with a glass of water.

 Brandon tries to get a moment with Ahn-drea, but she's in a hurry to meet up with Jay for another one of their dates.
-Brandon says he doesn't want her to leave L.A. for the summer because he'll miss driving to work with her in the mornings and seeing her at the beach club all day.
-He then leans in and plants a kiss on her lips.
+Brandon says he doesn't want her to leave L.A. for the summer 'cause he'll miss driving to work with her in the mornings and seeing her at the beach club all day, then leans in and plants a kiss on her lips.
 True to form, Ahn-drea gets all pissy and demands to know what the hell that was.
-Brandon tells her that the kiss represents how he feels, so she accuses him of insulting her, and that the only reason he's remotely interested in her now is because she's seeing someone else.
+Brandon tells her that the kiss represents how he feels, so she accuses him of insulting her, and that the only reason he's remotely interested in her now is 'cause she's seeing someone else.
 Well d'yuh.
-That is, in fact, the only possible explanation for this implausible storyline.
-But Brandon denies this, so she asks him where he's been for the last two years.
-When he has no real answer, she tells him that she has a date with Jay, and he sullenly orders her to break it.
-She snarkily asks him what makes him think he's so damn irresistible before storming off.
-Hmm...I'd say it was his dreamy blue eyes, full pouty lips, and sculpted 'do.
+That is, in fact, the only plausible explanation for this implausible storyline.
+Brandon denies this, so she asks him where he's been for the last two years...and when he has no real answer, she tells him she has a date with Jay.
+He sullenly orders her to break it, and she snarkily asks him what makes him think he's so damn irresistible before storming off.
+Hmm...I'd say it was his dreamy blue eyes, full pouty lips, and perfectly sculpted 'do.

 Beverly Hills Beach Club.
 The day camp kids are playing Red Rover, and once again Brandon is lurking nearby, staring at Ahn-drea.
 He remarks to Steve that he wants the one girl he can't have.
-This storyline is so far beyond nauseating.
+OMFG - this storyline is so far beyond nauseating, I just can't even.
 After the kids finish their game, Brandon walks over to Ahn-drea and tells her that he thought a lot about what she said to him the night before.
-He then apologizes and assures her that he didn't mean to offend or upset her.
-Surprisingly, she accepts his apology without further analysis and they declare each other friends again.
-Thank goodness that's over.
+He apologizes and assures her that he didn't mean to offend or upset her.
+Surprisingly, she accepts his apology without further analysis and the two declare each other friends again.